 The purpose of the USC Marshall School of Business Master of Business Administration is to provide students with the skills and knowledge necessary to become effective leaders.
 A Master of Business Administration graduate can expect to achieve the following learning objectives:

-1.1 Possess a clear framework and commitment to an organization’s culture and core values, with personal integrity.
+1.1 Possess personal integrity and a commitment to an organization’s purpose and core values.

-1.2 Transcend traditional boundaries with a global mindset, drawing value from diversity and inclusion, and fostering community within and outside of organizations.
+1.2 Expand awareness with a global and entrepreneurial mindset, drawing value from diversity and inclusion.

-2.2 Use critical and analytical thinking to identify viable solutions that can create short-term and long-term value for organizations.
+2.3 Use critical and analytical thinking to identify viable options that can create short-term and long-term value for organizations and their stakeholders.

-Learning Goal #3 Our graduates will be impactful leaders who achieve results by fostering collaboration on interpersonal, team, and organization levels.
+Our graduates will achieve results by fostering collaboration, communication and adaptability on individual, team, and organization levels.

 3.2 Help build and sustain high-performing teams by infusing teams with a variety of perspectives, talents, and skills and aligning individual success with team success and with overall organizational success.

-3.3 Lead and participate in helping organizations adapt to a changing business landscape.
+3.3 Foster collaboration, communication and adaptability in helping organizations excel in a changing business landscape.

 “At Marshall, our objectives are to develop students’ critical thinking skills and give them the tools they need to build and work in successful teams,” says Suh-Pyng Ku, Vice Dean for Graduate Programs at USC Marshall.
 “Our students learn to analyze unstructured problems, frame them in clear and effective ways, and craft creative solutions.”